Content Reactor

 10 cards · 90 seconds

-When's the last time you bought a product because of a percentage gain?
+So ask yourself: when's the last time you bought anything because of a percentage gain?

 The template isn't the trap.
-Template-style writing is.
+Template-style writing is — when you fill in blanks instead of telling what happened.

 If your case studies read like resumes, the fix isn't a better template.
 It's a better interview.